kiphenglim/fa21-cs124/docs/design.md

 next to it
 + show all items by default
-    + users can select the "Show Uncompleted Tasks" to hide all completed tasks, then "Show All Tasks" to show all tasks
+    + users can select the "Show Uncompleted Tasks" to hide all completed tasks, then deselect to show all tasks
 + aligned the "Add Item" button with the tasks
 + positioned the "Show Uncompleted Tasks" and
 "Delete Completed Tasks" buttons at the bottom of the app, to show the difference between them and the other items
-+ made the "Show Uncompleted Tasks" and "Delete Completed Tasks" buttons the same size with symmetrical spacing
 + displays the "Show Uncompleted Tasks" and "Delete Completed Tasks" buttons only when there are completed items, avoiding clutter and useless buttons